mostro20/poc_algolia/app/README.md

 _This project was generated with [create-instantsearch-app](https://github.com/algolia/create-instantsearch-app) by [Algolia](https://algolia.com)._

+## Notes
+API Key has been removed, so this will need to re-entered when running

 ## Get started

 To run this project locally, install the dependencies and run the local server: